 10. BOAT OPERATION • Pros will fish from the front deck of the boat only.
 Co-anglers will fish from the back deck or seating area of the boat only.
 Pros will have complete control of boat operation and waters to be fished.
 For safety concerns in rough water or swift current, in the event of an outboard or trolling motor breakdown or during an emergency, co-anglers may operate the trolling motor or the outboard but may not fish anytime from the front deck.
 Pros may not request that the co-angler not fish.
 Any pro that, in the judgment of the tournament director, operates the boat in such a manner that unfairly handicaps his/her co-angler and any co-angler who unfairly handicaps his/her pro may be disqualified for that day.
 Contestants may not use mobile communication devices, including but not limited to, cell phones, tablets, marine radios, walkie-talkies, CBs, etc., to communicate with anyone about locating or catching fish on tournament waters during tournament hours.
 Mobile communication devices may be used during tournament hours to communicate with lockmasters about locking, to communicate with the tournament director or to communicate with MLF editors or producers.
 Pros may use smart phones and/or tablets during tournament hours for GPS, mapping, weather, power generation, barge traffic updates, tidal charts, personal fishing notes and related data.
 At no time during tournament hours may contestants read or discuss social media posts from other contestants.
-Co-anglers are not allowed to record GPS waypoints or use any type of handheld GPS during any competition day.
 Co-anglers are not allowed to have more than seven rods, one tackle bag and one foul-weather bag in their pro’s boat on any day of competition.
 Contestants are expected to compete every day for which they are qualified; failure to do so may result in ineligibility to compete in future MLF tournaments.
 If a special circumstance arises that inhibits a contestant’s ability to compete, the tournament director may allow the contestant to withdraw from competition and maintain the weight caught to that point.
 Depending on the need to maintain an equal number of pros and co-anglers, the next highest contestant in the tournament standings may be invited to continue competition.

 Special Consideration for International Division Anglers at the Toyota Series Championship: MLF supplies boats for some pros competing in the MLF International Division at the Toyota Series Championship.
 If a pro is unfamiliar with operating the boat, MLF will also supply a driver to ensure safe operation.
 The driver will only operate the combustion engine.
 No additional guidance or assistance will be rendered.
 The pro must select all fishing locations and operate the trolling motor.